idos-network/nitro-enclave-experiment/README.md

 ## Remaining TODOs

 ### Didn't even think about it yet
-- Revisit the code changes we did when we made Popeye work, and see if we want to forklift something.
+- Revisit the code changes we did in prior years to make Popeye work, and see if we want/need to forklift something into here.

 ### Annoyances
 - There's a couple of places with `#SSH#` that were left in this repo just in case we need to debug stuff inside the enclave.
 This is not meant to be shipped.